Alouettes Select Montrealer Rohan Jones with Their First Pick

 Round (overall)

-- Blue Bombers 2026 CFL Canadian Draft Summary - Winnipeg Blue Bombers

-- Breaking Down the 2026 Class: Lions Select Seven Prospects in CFL Canadian Draft - B.C.
-Lions

-- Redblacks Take Vaccaro First Overall in 2026 CFL Canadian Draft - CFL
+- Riders Select Eight Talented Canadians in 2026 CFL Draft - Saskatchewan Roughriders

 - Alouettes Select Montrealer Rohan Jones with Their First Pick - Montreal Alouettes

-- Riders Select Defensive Back Malcolm Bell 9th Overall in the CFL Draft - Saskatchewan Roughriders
+- RedBlacks Select Seven Players in 2026 CFL Canadian Draft - Ottawa RedBlacks

-- RedBlacks Select OL Vaccaro with 1st Overall Pick in 2026 CFL Canadian Draft - Ottawa RedBlacks
+- Edmonton Elks Select Nine in the 2026 CFL Canadian Draft - Edmonton Elks

-- Tiger-Cats Set for New Era as CFL Introduces Summer-Focused Schedule and Expanded Playoffs in 2027 - Hamilton Tiger-Cats

-- Coming in '27: a CFL Season Built for Summer Long Weekends; CFL and CFLpa Champion a New Era of Playoff Football - CFL

 The opinions expressed in this release are those of the organization issuing it, and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.